-On the one hand we appreciate all creatures as having a rightful place in the thriving ecosystem of our garden, but on the other hand, they can do an awful lot of damage to our precious fruit!
+On the one hand, we appreciate all creatures as having a rightful place in the thriving ecosystem of our garden.
+On the other hand, they can do an awful lot of damage to your precious fruit!

 There’s nothing like finding a writhing nest of earwigs in a crack in a peach tree when you’re pruning (watch the video here).
 It’s a great reminder that they are probably already in your trees.
 If not, there’s a good chance there’s an earwig nest in the soil beneath your trees.

 So, how to prevent them?